dannycuevas/python-developer/python-dev/1-basics/1-python-data-types.md

 # Python Classes

 - **Beyond the core data types, we can actually create our own data types; they are called "classes"**
-- So they are like "custom types" and you can name them whatever you want
+	- They are like "custom types" and you can name them whatever you want

 # Specialized Data Types